microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 For Azure, we can use ALTER DATABASE, az cli, or the portal to increase CPU capacity.

 Using the Azure Portal we can see options for how you can scale for more CPU resources.
-Using the Overview blade for the database, select the Pricing tier current deployment.<br><br>
+Using the Overview blade for the database, select the Pricing tier current deployment.<br>

 <img src="../graphics/Azure_Portal_Change_Tier.png" alt="Azure_Portal_Change_Tier"/>

 Here you can see options for changing or scaling compute resources.
-For General Purpose, you can easily scale up to something like 8 vCores.<br><br>
+For General Purpose, you can easily scale up to something like 8 vCores.<br>

 <img src="../graphics/Azure_Portal_Compute_Options.png" alt="Azure_Portal_Compute_Options"/>